Sakurajima: Eruptive risk

+A monitoring system with formalised warnings since 2007 is in place, and evacuation drills have been held in the Sakurajima immediate area since 1970.
+Since 2024 a predictive model based on local ground inflation has been in place at the local volcanic observatory that may give short term warning of eruption and ash fall distribution from contemporary minor eruptions.
+An impact assessment of a eruption of the scale of the 1914 eruption predicts the disruption with damage multiple critical infrastructure features, including airports, roads, power networks, and buildings up to a Japanese national level.
+The volcano is predicted to accumulate sufficient magma in 130 years to allow a repeat of this scale eruption.
+The ash fall thickness of such an eruption would have about a 5% probability of temporarily closing the six largest airports in Japan and above a 80% probability of closing the major Kyushu airports of Miyazaki and Kagoshima.
+Road and rail transport disruption would be limited to Kyushu and electricity supply disruption to souther Kyushu.
+The combination of an eruption and a high rainfall weather event would be particularity problematical due to electrical arc flash events.
+The ash fall would be most disruptive to local property and people if an eruption occurred in winter or during a has the local ash fall is likely to be heavier then.

 Culture

 Sculpture of Nagabuchi at the site of the All Night Concert on Sakurajima.

 Sakurajima is a novella written in 1946 by the Japanese writer Haruo Umezaki, about a disillusioned Navy officer stationed on the island towards the end of World War II as American planes bomb Japan.
 The story is one of Umezaki's most famous works.
 It is based on his own experience; during World War II, he was stationed at a military cipher base in the nearby city of Kagoshima.

 "Sakurajima" is also the name of a song by Japanese singer Tsuyoshi Nagabuchi.
-In 2004, Nagabuchi held an all-night-concert at a quarry of Sakurajima that attracted an audience of 75,000.
-After the concert, a statue showing Nagabuchi screaming with a guitar was installed on the site of the concert.
+In 2004, Nagabuchi held an all night concert at a quarry of Sakurajima that attracted an audience of 75,000.
+Afterwards, a statue showing Nagabuchi screaming with a guitar was installed on the site of the concert.